Explorer Day Camp (Grades 2 – 5)

 *Please note that friend requests for homebases cannot be accommodated.
 We apologize for the inconvenience.

 Workshops – Explorer Day Camp participants select 5 workshops to participate in for each week of camp.
-All workshop content changes daily and weekly, so campers are welcome to participate in a workshop for multiple weeks!
+All workshop content changes daily and weekly, so campers are encouraged to participate for multiple weeks!
 Workshops are divided by rising grade so that lessons and activities can be planned specifically for each age group.
 Check out the great workshops offered each week!

 *Workshop Changes are available up to noon on the Thursday prior to the start of each camp session.*